walidmadih/FileSystemEmulatedDisk/README.md

 # FileSystemEmulatedDisk
-A file system built on top of an emulated disk
+A file system that can be used with fuse.
+Mount the file system on a folder and it will behave (mostly) like a regular file system.